techy-robot/wakapi-anyide/README.md

   name = "wakapi-anyide"  # your project name
   ```

-- Run `wakapi-anyide test` in the same directory you have `wak.toml` in, and start coding for a bit.
+- Run `wakapi-anyide test` in the same directory you have `wak.toml` in.
-  Ensure that wakapi-anyide is not tracking any generated files.
+  Ensure that wakapi-anyide is not tracking any generated files by reading through the paths it has cached.
+  If there are no generated files in the cached paths, you're good to go.

 - Run `wakapi-anyide track` to actually track your progress.
   You must run this every time.